Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

-Array computing: expression templates and SIMD
+Array computing like C++: expression templates and SIMD

 Why NumPy expressions are slow